Victoria handyDART and your community

-All handyDART vehicles will be gas and electric.
+- All handyDART vehicles on site will be gas and electric.
 Although handyDART has traditionally used diesel vehicles, no diesel vehicles will be utilized at this location.
 BC Transit’s Low Carbon Fleet Program provides a roadmap for transitioning to a fully electric transit fleet and infrastructure to support a fully electric fleet will be installed during construction.

-Environmental protection is always a key planning principle applied to site design and operations.
+- Environmental protection is always a key planning principle applied to site design and operations.
 The development will meet or exceed all Provincial and Federal standards for environmental protection.
 Thoughtful planning in consultation with environmental professionals and local streamkeepers will ensure the environmentally sensitive features of the property, in particular, Craigflower Creek, are protected.
 A defined setback will ensure no development activity occurs within 30 metres of the Creek.

-- New landscaping will include dozens of native mature trees.
-Site fencing will be added, and boulevards and sidewalks will be improved on Watkiss Way and Burnside Road.
-New transit shelters will be introduced: one on Watkiss Way and one on Burnside Road, and the Galloping Goose Regional Trail will be straightened, and the grade will be reduced making the trail safer and more accessible.
+- New landscaping will include hundreds of native trees.
+8’ site fencing will be added, and boulevards and sidewalks will be added or improved on Watkiss Way and Burnside Road.
+Two new transit shelters will be introduced: one on Watkiss Way and one on Burnside Road, and the Galloping Goose Regional Trail will be straightened, and the grade will be reduced making the trail safer and more accessible.